Confirmation unsure for Biden health secretary nominee Xavier Becerra

 A spokesman for Manchin could not immediately be reached for comment on Becerra’s nomination.

+Biden has said he wants to improve the ACA, popularly known as Obamacare, which relies on private insurers, rather than launch a government-provided healthcare program.

-On Tuesday, the Senate confirmed Commerce Secretary Gina Raimondo and White House Council of Economic Advisers Chair Cecilia Rouse, bringing the number of cabinet-level officials confirmed to 12 of 24.
+Commerce Secretary Gina Raimondo was sworn in on Wednesday after her confirmation on Tuesday.
+The Senate also confirmed White House Council of Economic Advisers Chair Cecilia Rouse, bringing the number of Cabinet-level officials confirmed to 12 of 24.

+Psaki said Biden remained determined to find a place for Tanden in his administration, but gave no details.
+She said a replacement nominee for the top spot at the Office of Management and Budget was unlikely to be named this week.

+The White House on Tuesday withdrew Tanden’s nomination at her request after efforts to find support from a moderate Republican to replace Manchin’s vote floundered.

 Our Standards: The Thomson Reuters Trust Principles.